 The Intensive University French Program is reserved for future students at the Université de Montréal.
-To take part, you must have been accepted in the undergraduate or graduate program you will pursue after these four months of French classes.

 To be admissible to this French program you must:

 This intensive French program is exclusively developed for university students whose knowledge of French meets level 6 of the Échelle québécoise des niveaux de compétence en français des personnes immigrantes adultes or level B1 of the Common European Framework of Reference for Languages (CEFRL).